Company – Active

 A 2022 Italian investigation found that about 1 million tons of wood is burned every year by EPH’s two biomass power plants in Calabria, Italy: the Crotone and Strongoli plants operated by EPH subsidiary Biomasse Crotone.
 Although detailed information is not made available by Biomasse Crotone, over half of the ships of wood chips that arrive in the harbour which serves these plants arrive from Tuscany, central Italy.
 Wood biomass producers in this region are routinely accused of causing biodiversity loss, soil degradation and preventing forest regeneration through irresponsible logging practices.
 In 2022, illegal logging was also reported near the EPH plants in Calabria and attributed to biomass sourcing, leading to a series of arrests and ongoing investigations.

 In 2016, EPH acquired the Lynemouth power station in the UK, the second biggest biomass plant in the UK after Drax.
 Around 1.6 million tonnes of wood pellets are burned in Lynemouth a year.
 These wood pellets are supplied by Pinnacle Renewable Energy (that was recently acquired by Drax) and Enviva.
-Both of these wood pellet suppliers use unsustainable forestry practices, including clear-cutting forests, using whole trees to make pellets and damaging protected forest areas.
+Both of these wood pellet suppliers use unsustainable forestry practices, including clear-cutting forests, using whole trees to make pellets, and damaging protected forest areas.
+Enviva was also reported to harvest healthy trees from North Carolina and Georgia, USA.

 Impact on pandemics